alohacocoa/HSG-R-Coding-Project/README.md

 To run the app, you need to have R and R Studio installed on your computer.
 You can then run the program by opening `app.R` with R Studio.

 # Disclaimer
-This code was user for non-commercial research purposes only.
+This code was used for non-commercial research purposes only.